 VOM FASS, GERECHTIGKEITGASSE 70

 Did you know that Bern is the birthplace of chocolate?
 No wonder chocoholics love it here – and at Confiserie Tschirren especially: the handmade truffles, cakes, and chocolate bars will take you straight to chocolate heaven.
-And the two shops of the third-generation family business (in Kramgasse alley and the Christoffelunterführung underpass) look just like sets from the movie “Chocolat”.
-By the way: you can use the BERNcity gift card to shop here.
+And the shop of the third-generation family business in Kramgasse looks just like sets from the movie “Chocolat”.

 Confiserie Tschirren, Kramgasse 73